svewap/nnrestapi/Documentation/Kickstarter/Index.rst

 4. Register your kickstarter template

-    To make the template available in the backend module, register the path to your zip:
+    | To make the template available in the backend module, register the path to your zip or folder.
+    **Note:** The zip must be somewhere inside the an extension folder - or the fileadmin.

     .. code-block:: typoscript